 To find out whether a road has been adopted by the highway authority, please look at the Surrey Interactive Map and when loaded select Roads & Transport: Publicly maintained roads from layers list.
-Any roads marked by a coloured line (the colours reflect the road classification, e.g. 'A' roads are marked with a red line) have been adopted whilst roads shown as white are unadopted/private roads.
+Any roads marked by a coloured line (the colours reflect the road classification, for example 'A' roads are marked with a red line) have been adopted whilst roads shown as white are unadopted/private roads.

 Adoption agreement status

 Please note: this service is primarily used by search companies and solicitors.